GSA/fedramp-gov/_posts/2018-03-08-march-13th-webinar-on-comon-docs.md

 **Documents that Will be Completed Soon**

 A. CVSS Framework Guidance

 B. Vulnerability Scan Requirements for CSPs Requesting to Do Sampling/Representative Scans

 C. Vulnerability Scanner Requirements Guide

-Here is the link to register for the webinar: https://www.digitalgov.gov/event/new-release-fedramp-continuous-monitoring-documents/

 We will provide a recording of the webinar if you aren’t able to attend the meeting.